-You can use Worksheet 1 on page 52 to help you to do this.
+You can use Worksheet 1 to help you to do this.

 i) Defining the problem

 First you need to identify the overarching problem(s) that your work addresses.
 At this stage, you are thinking 'big' and simply expressing the fundamental issue that frames your work.